-When it comes to commissioning home improvement projects, the primary purpose of the undertaking is to improve the current owner’s enjoyment of their home.
+When it comes to commissioning home improvements, the primary purpose of the undertaking is to improve the current owner’s enjoyment of their home.
 Many homeowners also believe that they will be increasing at least the perceived value of their home as well.

 And in some instances they are correct.
 Kitchen and bathroom remodels usually top the list of home improvement projects that offer the best ROI, and in recent years attic bedrooms and dedicated home office spaces have ranked highly as well.

 There are, however, some improvements that many a homeowner believes will add financial value to their home that may not do that at all, and in some cases can even decrease its appeal.
-Here are five such projects:
+Here are some of those projects: